ISLA IPGT 22356

 -

 ProgramaProgramme1.
 Software development cycle General review of the steps: Analysis, Software design, Implementation, Deployment and Maintenance 2.
 Business simulation of a softwarehouse Practical application of the software development cycle Definition of the software project to be developed (real request or student project) Analysis and development of the software project Technical documentation 3.
-Implementation Software coding following requirements Technical documentation 4.
+Implementation Software coding according to the requirements Technical documentation 4.
 Delivery to the customer Deployment process Maintenance process Technical documentation

 -